-is the author of 8 books on shamanism including the Spiritwalker Trilogy, Awakening to the Spirit World (with Sandra Ingerman), and The Bowl of Light.
+is the author of nine books on shamanism including the Spiritwalker Trilogy, The Bowl of Light, and The Re-Enchantment: A Shamanic Path to a Life of Wonder.
 He conducts anthropological research in Ethiopia investigating the mystery of human origins.

 Over the past 35,000 years, indigenous shamans developed a methodology to expand awareness and explore the many dimensions of reality, generating a rich body of knowledge about the nature and function of the sacred realms.
 Unfortunately, ever-multiplying overlays of spiritual scripture and esoteric literature have obscured our understanding of these hidden worlds.
 Today, this confusion is being reversed as the methods of the shaman are being reconsidered by non-tribal Westerners seeking direct experience of the transpersonal realms once again.

 The rediscovery of shamanism has emerged as a major thrust in the spiritual reawakening of the Western world.
 The techniques of traditional shamans provide an extraordinary method for accessing hidden dimensions of reality and connecting with inner sources of power and wisdom.

 Many indigenous cultures perceive that our world is made up of two halves — a world of things seen and a world of things hidden — and they draw no distinction between them.
 They understand that the two halves present themselves together, mixed into one commonality.
 They also know that the hidden world is inhabited by a variety of transpersonal forces they call the spirits, and by entering into relationship with them, life can become an extraordinarily enriched adventure.

 Today, interest in complementary and alternative therapies is on the rise, and more people are rediscovering the healing modalities pioneered by indigenous peoples.
 Among them, the time-tested techniques of the traditional shamans are being reconsidered and reworked, providing non-tribal Westerners with effective methods for healing and problem solving.